Climate emergency toolkit and case studies

 - To find approved installers, see the website of the Microgeneration Certification Scheme (MCS).

-The Energy Saving Trust and Centre for Sustainable Energy have lots of information regarding air source heat pumps.
+The Energy Saving Trust have lots of information regarding air source heat pumps.

 Case study: Coton Village Hall